 3- Thirdly, you could assign a digital check-in to students in Google Classroom.
 I include instructions in each of my digital resource downloads on how to do this.
 It’s super easy to do and allows students to write, type, drag, and interact with slides without touching the original or seeing others’ responses.
 This is my favorite way to use my digital resources.
 As the owner who assigns this in Classroom, you can see students’ responses.

 4- You could have an individual counseling session via video chat or in person.
 On video, share your screen or have the student share their screen with you.
-In person, bring up the slides on a computer screen or monitor.
+If you’re working together in person, bring up the slides on a computer screen or monitor.
 Walk through each slide with the student to use it as a valuable conversation starter.

 Sallie M. used my Stress Management Digital Reflection Activity and said, “Distance learning has created lots of anxiety in my students so having a great digital resource to share [with] them to work through at home is so helpful!”
 Digital activities bring so much to a school counseling program that we may not have predicted a few years ago!